 Unfortunately, most vendors don’t advertise testing results up front.
 That’s because most turf isn’t built to last, and features tuft bind strengths in the mid single digits.
 A tuft bind strength of 6.4lb/ force is considered decent.
 Our Pro 100+ boasts a whopping 14.0 lbs/force.
 Over double the industry standard!

-Infills consist of gritty, sand-like material or in some cases, crumb rubber.
-Infill is used to keep turf from flattening or falling apart.
+Infills typically consist of gritty, sand-like material or in some cases, crumb rubber.
+Infill is used to keep the turf blades standing tall.
 There are many different types of infills, most of which feature silica sand.
 Unfortunately for pet owners, silica absorbs the ammonium gasses in pet urine, leaving your lawn smelling like the men’s room at a football stadium.
 In order to combat this issue, we like to recommend using a pet deodorizing infill such as ZeoFill which will help to prevent pet odor.
 This combined with a consistent cleaning schedule and occasional hosing down should keep your yard smelling nice and fresh.